Lived Experience

 Why is social action by young people with lived experience so valuable for catalysing social change?

-In western society so much power lies with people who are privileged, white, middle class, middle aged.
-The creative industries are dominated by people who had the connections and wealth to get a foot in the door; or could live at home without paying rent whilst they grew their creative career.
+In Western society, so much power lies with people who are privileged, white, middle-class, middle-aged.
+The creative industries are dominated by people who had the connections and wealth to get a foot in the door; they could live at home without paying rent while growing their creative career.
 Politics and policy-making is dominated by people with privileged backgrounds.
-Consequently, decisions about social policy, how to communicate urgent health and social wellbeing messages, and how to design services for structurally disadvantaged people, are often made by people who have no experience of living with those issues.
+Consequently, decisions about social policy, how to communicate urgent health and social wellbeing messages, and how to design services for structurally disadvantaged people are often made by people with no experience of living with those issues.

 When someone doesn’t engage with a service, or follow health advice, because it has no relatable connection to their reality, they are often blamed for their own continuing disadvantage or failure to succeed.

-Research has demonstrated that the more communities grow apart and become polarised in wealth, health, happiness, social satisfaction; the more the whole societal system suffers.
-Social action by people who have lived experience is therefore incredibly valuable to other people like them, and to the wellbeing of everyone.
+Research has demonstrated that the more communities grow apart and become polarised in wealth, health, happiness, and social satisfaction, the more the whole societal system suffers.
+Social action by people who have lived experience is, therefore, incredibly valuable to other people like them and to the well-being of everyone.

 How do you unearth lived experience if it’s unsayable?

-We’ve established that it’s valuable for people with lived experience of painful and isolating situations such as loneliness to share their knowledge with each other, and with the wider world.
-We’ve also recognised that traditional methods of researching what people know – such as asking them in a focus group, or one-to-one interview – can miss valuable deeper knowledge which is held in the body or held amongst a ‘wise crowd’ of people who may not know each other, but have all lived different versions of a unifying experience.
+We’ve established that it’s valuable for people with lived experience of painful and isolating situations, such as loneliness, to share their knowledge with each other and with the wider world.
+We’ve also recognised that traditional methods of researching what people know – such as asking them in a focus group, or one-to-one interview – can bypass valuable deeper knowledges held in the body or amongst a ‘wise crowd’ of people who may not know each other, but have all lived different versions of a unifying experience.

-How, then, can we access the sort of insight that helps us communicate with, connect to, and create a way forward for people who have been structurally silenced?
+How, then, can we access the insight that helps us communicate with, connect with, and create a way forward for people who have been structurally silenced?

-For Effervescent, the answer is play - and critically engaged creative practice.
-By ‘critically engaged’, we mean proposing a sequence of tasks, where the group offers creative responses to a stimulus question such as, create an experience using sound and one other sensory element, that describes what xxx feels like.
-We often do this by dividing the group into two or more teams so that each experience has a set of creators, and a set of audiences.
+For my practice, the answer is play - and critically engaged creative practice.
+By ‘critically engaged’, I mean proposing a sequence of tasks, where the group offers creative responses to a stimulus question such as, create an experience using sound and one other sensory element, that describes what xxx feels like.
+I often do this by dividing the group into two or more teams so that each experience has a set of creators, and a set of audiences.
 Once everyone has experienced each other’s work, we use Liz Lerman’s Critical Response Technique to critically analyse:

 · What happened?